LottieAnning/LIFE4136_rotation3/README.md

 The following plot is produced for the data I am using:
 ![NJ](Figures/NJ.png)

-This tree is unrooted and follows the same trends as seen earlier: LIC and MOD branch together as they are the purest lyrata, JOH (one of the new populations) branches with these two and clusters with them on the PCA meaning it must be a pure lyrata.
-GYE branches on its own which is the same occurence as the PCA.
+This tree is unrooted and follows the same trends as seen with the PCA and purity figure: LIC and MOD branch together as they are the purest lyrata, and share a recent common ancester.
+JOH (one of the new populations) branches with these two and clusters with them on the PCA meaning it must be a pure lyrata.
+The SCT, PEK and TEM populations, which we first saw clustering seperately on the PCA and then discovered a geographical similarity, branch as the same trio, showing a genetic liklihood.
+Other trends show and are easier to see when uploading to the SplitsTree software.

 ### SplitsTree

 <a name="splitstree"></a>

-Upload your .tre file to the SplitsTree software.
+After downloading SplitsTree (instructions at the top of the page) ipload your .tre file to the SplitsTree software by navigating to [File] then [open].
+Once loaded select *[Tree]* then [NJ] to view your tree as a midpoint rooted neighbour joined tree.

 ![SplitsTree](Figures/SplitsTree.png)